HybridWare/hybrid-browser/README.md

 ```
 ---

-This project was forked from [Agregore Browser](https://github.com/AgregoreWeb/agregore-browser).
+This project was forked from [Hybrid Browser](https://github.com/HybridWeb/hybrid-browser).
-Special thanks and shout out to [RangerMauve](https://github.com/RangerMauve), they are the creator and developer of Agregore.
+Special thanks and shout out to [RangerMauve](https://github.com/RangerMauve), they are the creator and developer of Hybrid.